Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Sensitive to overcharging.

-- Require a specific charging profile different than that of other battery types.
+- A specific charging profile that differs from other battery types is required.

 AGM RV batteries have other advantages as well.
 Among them are:

-- Can be charged much faster than gel or lead-acid batteries.
+- It can be charged much faster than gel or lead-acid batteries.

 - 60-80% usable capacity.